Hamad International Airport: Runways

 The airport has two parallel runways, located 2 km from each other, which are designed for simultaneous take-offs and landings.
 The first is 4850 × 60 m and is considered to be the longest runway in Western Asia, and also one of the longest runways in the world.
 The second runway is 4250 × 60 m.

+Mosque

+Completed in c.
+2017, the Hamad International Airport Mosque is located outside the passenger terminal, within walking distance from the Departures Hall.
+The mosque's unique 5000 m2 mushroom-domed aluminium and glass-panelled ceiling was inspired by the shape of a water droplet.
+A minaret is located adjacent to the mosque.
+The airport also has an additional sixteen prayer rooms.

 Airlines and destinations

 Passenger

 The following airlines operate regular scheduled and charter flights to and from Doha: